Industrial Internet of Things (IIoT)

 Stage 4 -> Cyber Physical Systems, Interconnected & Intercommunicating Systems (Industrial Internet-of-Things)

-One key objective in the industrial revolution has not changed (even to this day) which is the increase the efficiency and effectiveness of production, reduce manufacturing costs.
+One key objective in the industrial revolution has not changed (even to this day) is to increase the efficiency and effectiveness of production, reduce manufacturing costs.

 However, through the stages of the industrial revolution, the systems and processes have become exponentially more complex; and multiple fields of science and engineering has converged together in the modern manufacturing and production industry.
 And this complexity is clearly represented with ideological manufacturing example where Manufacturing Systems from logistics->operations->manufacturing->inventory are interlinked with one another to provide an entity overview.